Rezaraki/google-maps-firebase-challenge/README.md

 # Bearer Challenge

-Bearer Challenge is a demo of a platform that functions like Uber, but for items like boxes and envelopes.
+Bearer Challenge is a platform that functions like Uber, but for items like boxes and envelopes.
 This application provides a comprehensive solution for users to find addresses, view them on the map, and get parcel information with pricing details.

 ## Features